Jesus in the Bible

 Yet [physical] death ruled [over mankind] from the time of Adam to Moses, even over those people who had not sinned the way Adam did.
 [Now] Adam prefigured the coming of Jesus.

-In order that - just as sin reigned in death, so, also, favour, might reign through righteousness unto life age-abiding, through Jesus Christ our Lord.
+so that just as sin had reigned by death, so His favor too might reign in right standing with God which issues in eternal life through Jesus Christ our Lord.

 God did not withhold His own Son [from dying], but offered Him up for all of us.
 [Since He did that], will He not, along with Jesus, freely give us everything [else] also?

-Nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.
+nor evil forces above or beneath, nor anything else in all creation, will be able to separate us from the love of God as shown in Christ Jesus our Lord.

 bring up Christ from the dead)" but what saith it?
 "The word is nigh thee, in thy mouth and in thy heart."
 This is the word of faith which we preach: that if thou confess with thy mouth the Lord Jesus,